basarat/typescript-book/docs/destructuring.md

 ```

 #### Summary
-Destructuring can again make your code more readable and maintainable.
-Array destructuring can allow to use arrays like tuples in many other languages.
+Destructuring can make your code more readable and maintainable by reducing the line count and making the intent clear.
+Array destructuring can allow to use arrays as though they were tuples.

 {% include "footer.md" %}